Distinct714/Goblin_Runner_Demo/README.md

 - Press SPACE to move next dialogue

 # Warning
 This is not yet official game.
-The game is still in development and you might encounter an unexpected bugs here.
+The game is still on development and you might encounter an unexpected bugs here.
+As for sound volume, you can adjust it outside the game since volume control is not yet implemented in this game.